Down Payment for Home Mortgage Loans

-Open a savings account just for a house down payment, so you are not tempted to use the money for another reason.
-If you are saving over an extended period of time put some money into CD’s as the interest rate is not great, but it is better than a money market account.
+Ideally, open a savings account just for a house down payment, so you are not tempted to use the money for another reason.
+If you are saving over an extended period of time, put some money into CD’s as the interest rate is not great, but it is better than a money market account.
 You can purchase a CD for 6 months, a year or several years.

 There are many ways to cut expenses, such as eating out less often, driving as little as possible, using coupons at the grocery store and so forth.
 Make sure you pay off all credit card debt, as lenders are stricter now than they have been in the past.Keep your budget posted where you can see it, and that will help you stick with the program.

 Get a credit report from all three credit bureaus, which is free.
 They are Equifax, Experian and TransUnion.
 Since they are in competition, each one may say something different.